Wulf/nodehun/readme.md

 Generate
 ----
-Nodehun exposes the Hunspell `generate` function which generates a varition of a word by matching the morphological structure of another word.
+Nodehun exposes the Hunspell `generate` function which generates a variation of a word by matching the morphological structure of another word.
 Consult the Hunspell documentation for further understanding.

 ```js
 var nodehun = require('nodehun');